 The aftermath of a car accident can shake you up even if it’s minor.
 Emotions can run high.
-Even so, write down what happened right away, exchange insurance information and call the police if necessary, especially if there’s injury involved.
+Even so, write down what happened right away, exchange insurance information, and call the police if necessary, especially if there’s an injury involved.
 If someone is injured, you might feel disoriented and anxious.
 It can be tough to think about what you need to do.
 Call 911 and file a police report which will help with the documentation process for any accident claim that you decide to file.
 Claims operate only on the facts of the accident.

 If you’ve suffered severe injuries that land you in the hospital, this can delay not only police reports but filing accident claims with your insurance, which delays compensation that you’re entitled to by Florida law.

 Florida is one of 12 states requiring a minimum of no-fault and Personal Injury Protection or PIP insurance.
-No-fault and PIP insurance mandate that if you’re injured in a car accident that you receive compensation for your injuries no matter who’s fault the accident was.
+No-fault and PIP insurance mandate that if you’re injured in a car accident you receive compensation for your injuries no matter whose fault the accident was.
 In these cases, most times you won’t likely go to court unless your injuries involve great property damage, injury, and suffering.

 No matter how severe your car accident was or if a ticket was issued at the scene, you must document what happened.
-Take pictures, write everything down.
+Take pictures, and write everything down.
 The more time that elapses, the less reliable your memory will be which can affect the settlement of your case.
 Even if you aren’t seeking damages outside of the usual no-fault, PIP insurance benefits, consulting a lawyer can help you through the filing process, keep you organized, and keep you privy to deadlines that you may not otherwise have known or understood.

 The Two Major Claim Filing Deadlines